crmcarecloud/api-php-client/docs/Api/TokensApi.md

 Create a token

-Create a token and setup of the client's application <p class=\"warning\">Note: When creating a new token, HTTP header doesn't contain token_id in authentication part.</p> <p class=\"warning\">⚠️ Warning: We highly recommend filling all identifications in tokens resource (device and application) to avoid problems if multiple applications use CareCloud REST API on one device.</p> <p class=\"warning\">The creation of a token is different from other API calls.
+Create a token and setup of the client application. <p class=\"warning\">Note: When creating a new token, HTTP header doesn't contain token_id in authentication part.</p> <p class=\"warning\">⚠️ Warning: We highly recommend filling all identifications in tokens resource (device and application) to avoid problems if multiple applications use CareCloud REST API on one device.</p> <p class=\"warning\">The creation of a token is different from other API calls.
 HTTP Authorization header contains only a login name and no token.
 See [Use cases](#section/Use-cases/Authentication-and-login-process-for-customer-interface).</p>

 ### Example
 ```php